pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 ``x.requires_grad=True`` then ``x.grad`` is another Tensor holding the gradient of ``x`` with respect to some scalar value.

-Here we use PyTorch Tensors and autograd to implement our two-layer network; now we no longer need to manually implement the backward pass through the network:
+Here we use PyTorch Tensors and autograd to implement our fitting sine wave with third order polynomial example; now we no longer need to manually implement the backward pass through the network:

-.. includenodoc:: /beginner/examples_autograd/two_layer_net_autograd.py
+.. includenodoc:: /beginner/examples_autograd/polynomial_autograd.py

 PyTorch: Defining new autograd functions
 ----------------------------------------